-Both cats and dogs groom themselves, but kitties are much more committed to the process than dogs are, so if you notice your dog constantly licking his paws, it's important to investigate.
-Chances are, something is making him itchy and uncomfortable.
+Like cats, dogs groom themselves, but they don't spend nearly as much time at it as kitties do.
+If it seems that every time you glance at your dog, he's licking his paws, it's important to figure out why, because something is probably making him itchy and uncomfortable.

-There are many reasons dogs lick and chew at their paws, but the most common is environmental allergies.
-If your dog is licking all four of his paws and in between his toes (or if he's licking or chewing at his rear end or inner thighs), it's likely he's having an allergic reaction to something in the environment that's making him itchy.
+There are a variety of reasons dogs lick and chew at their paws, but by far the most common is environmental allergies.
+If your dog is licking all four of his paws and in between his toes (or he's licking or chewing at his rear end or inner thighs), it's likely he's having an allergic reaction to something in the environment that's making him itchy.